 Published On: September 4, 2017

-It is not uncommon for festivals and concert events to sell alcohol being sold on the premises, which means there are certain rules and regulations that will apply.
-Event planners need to make sure they have proper event insurance, including liquor liability insurance, to protect themselves as well as festival and event goers in the event of an unforeseen accident or injury.
+It is not uncommon for festivals and concert events to sell alcohol on the premises, which means certain rules and regulations will apply.
+Event planners need to make sure they have proper event insurance, including liquor liability insurance, to protect themselves and festivalgoers in the event of an unforeseen accident or injury.
+Many potential problems could expose you to lawsuits and litigation, so it’s key to make sure you have the right coverage.

 When Do You Need Event Insurance?